-6. Apply for Graduation
+7. Apply for Graduation

 Halfway through your final semester, you must complete this online form through your MyUNT portal to notify Toulouse Graduate School that you intend to graduate.
+Graduation Application Instructions.

-7. Submit Thesis/Practicum to Committee
+8. Submit Thesis to Committee

-Work with your committee chair at the beginning of the semester to set deadlines for completing your thesis/practicum.
-The first draft of your thesis/practicum should be sent to your entire committee at least six weeks in advance, to give them time to read the entire manuscript and provide detailed feedback.
+Work with your committee chair at the beginning of the semester to set deadlines for completing your thesis.
+The first draft of your thesis should be sent to your entire committee at least six weeks in advance, to give them time to read the entire manuscript and provide detailed feedback.
 Then, you should plan for making changes and for a second (or more) round of reviews, feedback, and changes at least four weeks before the submission deadline.
-Please be respectful of your committee's review time needs and do not ask them to review your thesis/practicum one week before it is due.
+Please be respectful of your committee's review time needs and do not ask them to review your thesis one week before it is due.

-8. Thesis Track: Submit Thesis to Toulouse
+9. Submit Thesis to Toulouse